 During they were walking, one of the officers hit one of them with his flashlight on the head.
 At the car, four other officers were waiting.
 As soon as the two of them arrived, the now six officers began to punch and kick them.
-They didn’t hit their heads, but targeted their ribs in particular.
+They didn’t hit their heads, but targeted their ribs in particular as the respondent recounted.
 One of them got three broken rips after he had fallen to the ground and was being kicked on his body and head.
-Nobody talked to them, only the two people on the move begged them to end the violence:
+Nobody talked to them, the respondent asserted.
+They begged them to end the violence:

 “Please, please, stop!”

 When they finally stopped, the officers checked their bags and documents.
-When they saw their passports, they continued to treat them harshly, however it seemed to be less violent.
-They were then taken to a van with ten other people on the move inside.
+When they saw their passports, they continued to treat them harshly, however less violent, according to the respondents.
+They were then taken to a van with ten other people-on-the-move inside.

 They were driven around ten minutes to a river and then told to cross it in order to reach Bosnia.